No Black players expected in World Series, a 1st since 1950

 At the All-Star Game this summer at Dodger Stadium, Betts wore a T-shirt with the message: “We need more Black people at the stadium.”

-But on the field this weekend, despite encouraging indicators and multi-layered efforts by MLB, a World Series shutout for the first time in over seven decades.
+But on the field this weekend, despite encouraging indicators and multi-layered efforts by MLB, it will be a World Series shutout for the first time in over seven decades.

 “It’s the exclamation point,” said Richard Lapchick, director of The Institute for Diversity and Ethics in Sport at Central Florida.